Posted on October 8, 2018 and last updated on February 06, 2025

 • Difficulty: Challenging

-• Sights: views, wind turbines
+• Sights: Gorgeous views, open summits

 This hike has rocketed to one of my favorites in Maine.
 It’s likely to be amazing in any season, but I recommend hiking it in the autumn, at peak foliage if you can.